menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 ---------------------------------------
 You can view existing Kea DHCP failover relationships at the server level.
 Micetro automatically detects and syncs all existing failover relationships.

-You can retrieve failover relationships through the API using the ``GetDHCPFailoverRelationship``.

 **To view failover relationships in Micetro**:

 1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.